appsec01ey/Cloud-Security/AZ-900 /10 Identity Management.md

 ---

+### Task :
-#### Tasks : Here we saw a basic overview of Microsoft Entra ID [ User, Groups, Roles and Administrators, External Identities(Invite external users (e.g., partners, vendors) to access your apps using Google, Facebook, or Microsoft accounts, with controlled access and conditions.) etc.
+- Here we saw a basic overview of Microsoft Entra ID [ User, Groups, Roles and Administrators, External Identities(Invite external users (e.g., partners, vendors) to access your apps using Google, Facebook, or Microsoft accounts, with controlled access and conditions.) etc.

+---

+### RBAC

+- RBAC is a key part of **authorization** in Azure.
+It lets you **assign permissions based on roles**, ensuring that users or applications have the right access to the right resources.
+- Three Parts of a Role Assignment

+- 1. **Who** – The principal:
+   - User / Group / Service principal (application) / Managed identity

+- 2. **Role** – The permissions:
+   - Built-in roles (e.g., Owner, Contributor, Reader) / Custom roles

+- 3. **Scope** – Where the role applies:
+   - Management group / Subscription / Resource group / Individual resource